matty99/matty99.github.io/ramen/_posts/2019-04-04-paldo-kokomen.md

 Noodles are really chewy and lots fun to slurp.
 No where near the bottom end of noodles, but lacking a little something from becoming a top tier packet noodle.

-Floating around I see chilli peppers, green onion, and chicken bits?
+Floating around I see chili peppers, green onion, and chicken bits?
 Whenever I see meat in a ramen packet soup I'm always a bit surprised and a little relieved at the same time.
 Sort of like an "Oh!
 They used real ingredients to make this!"

 That strong jalapeno flavour comes through in the first bite, reminiscent of a bag of Miss Vickie's chips, backed by a lingering familiar and nostalgic chicken noodle soup flavour.
 I say nostalgic because when I was growing up, whenever someone in my family was sick they would get a bowl of Lipton chicken noodle soup.
 It's that same familiar taste with the added light heat from the jalapenos.
 A very comfortable bowl for me to eat, probably because of how used to the taste I am.